April 25, 2016

 Ductless AC systems work as heat pumps that cool indoor spaces by transferring heat away from them.
 They feature an outdoor compressor/condenser, indoor air-handling unit, and a conduit or tubing that connects the two units.
 Power cables, refrigerant tubing, suction tubing, and condensate drain pipes are housed in this conduit.

-While there are many benefits associated with ductless AC system, below are some of the main ones to consider:
+While there are many benefits associated with ductless AC systems, below are some of the main ones to consider:

 Remember, that most manufacturers will only consider the warranty of the system to be valid when it has been installed by a licensed professional.